Skip to main content

 Required Permissions

-The service account has read-only access to:
+The service account has read access to:

 • pods, pods/log - View pods and their logs